 After graduating from St. Mary's, I accepted a five-year fellowship at the University of Southern California to enroll in their History doctoral program--a feat for which both Professor Myrna Santiago and the Institute for the Recruitment of Teachers in Andover, Massachusetts deserve most of the credit.
 Without them, or the solid foundation provided by St. Mary's history department in historical scholarship and research, I would not be in this profession.
 I spent a year and a half (2006-2007), funded by the Fulbright Program and USC, doing research in Mexico City at the National Archives and recording oral histories in various parts of rural Mexico.
 My dissertation focused on two peasant guerrilla movements that emerged in the Mexican state of Guerrero in the late 1960s.
 Out of that research came my first book, Specters of Revolution: Peasant Guerrillas in the Cold War Mexican Countryside, published by Oxford University Press in 2014.
 My next book project explores the links between counter insurgency, state terror, and the development of a transnational narcotics economy in the southwestern Mexican highlands in the 1960s.
-I am at Florida State University, where I am an Assistant Professor teaching Mexican history and where I received the Guardian of the Flame Faculty Award for teaching in 2013.
+I am at Florida State University, where I am an Associate Professor teaching Mexican history and where I received the Guardian of the Flame Faculty Award for teaching in 2013.

 Garret Deal, Class of 2002: